Azam2K/RPS-Project/README.md

 # RPS-Project

-This is a Rock Paper Scissors game created by Azam Asif
+This is a Rock Paper Scissors game created by Azam Asif.

+*Insert instructions here*